 A graduate of Methodist University in Fayetteville, NC, with a degree in Business Administration and a concentration in Professional Golf Management.
 In 2001, Graham joined the staff at Mid Pines and worked as an Assistant Golf Professional for three years.
 Graham, now General Manager and Director of Golf at Pine Needles and Mid Pines, has been teaching with the Golfaris since 2002.

 Tyler is a graduate of North Carolina State University with a degree in Professional Golf Management.
 Tyler has worked at private clubs in New Mexico and Virginia before joining our staff in 2013.
-He is currently a PGA Assistant Golf Professional at Pine Needles and Mid Pines.

-Andy Kiker, Assistant
+Andy Kiker, Pine Needles Senior Assistant

 Andy began his career in golf at Rocky River Golf Club working for the outside staff and progressing all the way up to an Assistant Golf Professional.
 After growing up playing in many junior tournaments, he now has placed in some of Carolina’s PGA Sectional events.
 Andy has been teaching for more than two years and is currently working through the PGA apprenticeship program.